Charismatics, Headaches and Healings

 Introduction

-Certain contemporary Christian movements, especially the Charismatic and Pentecostal ones, have pushed their practices of divine healing to the forefront.
-Some of these practices and leaders within the movement have brought Christianity as a whole under suspicion.
+Certain contemporary Christian movements, especially the Charismatic-led ones, practice this regularly as special advertised meetings, but not always on Sundays.
+Some of these exhibitions and leaders within the movement have brought Christianity as a whole under suspicion.
 The practice has become a central source of rejection and disrespect in North American society.

 There is no question that God can miraculously intervene in any given situation.
-It is a problem of application and abuse that is happening here.
+It is a problem of application and abuse here.

 Who are Charismatics?